mimolabs/mimo-docker/README.md

 If you don't have a domain name, there's a gazillion places online for you to get one from.
 We recommend Namecheap.

+If you do have a domain name, all you need to do is add the records below to your DNS.

 ## DNS records

 Find the public IP address for your newly created server.
 This needs to be the publicly available IP address.